Pop Culture Facts to Have Ready for Trivia Night

 If you were anywhere near a TV or radio in the 1980s, you likely remember that time the Chicago Bears were victorious during Super Bowl XX in 1985.
 But, can you recall the name of the rap song they performed during this glorious year?
 It could only be The Super Bowl Shuffle and the track was about as awesomely 1980s as anything can get.

 When it comes to TV fandoms, there are few more loyal than those who live and breathe The Office, making their themed trivia nights pretty intense.
 One of our all-time favorite trivia questions about the show comes via BuzzFeed: How long had Jim and Pam been dating when he bought her engagement ring?
 Answer: A week!
-Check out these things that reality TV producers won’t tell you.

 If you’re taking a trip back to the origins of Hollywood with a classic movies trivia night, you might want to consider brushing up on your Marx Brothers’ knowledge.
 Do you know how many bros there actually were?
 There were five: Chico, Groucho, Harpo, Zeppo, and Gummo.
 These are our top 100 funniest movies of all times, including a Marx Brothers’ gem.

 Between the dozens of characters and the many plot twists, it’s hard enough to follow the latest Game of Thrones storyline, forget remembering minute details.
 Try this one on for size: Which two GoT stars have matching tattoos featuring the date they landed their infamous roles?
 Answer: Sophie Turner and Maisie Williams (and that date, by the way, was July 8, 2009).
 Find out more about Lena Headey, the leading villain.